ankitanand200193/Graded-Project-on-Orchestration-and-Scaling/README.md

 Finally install packages in both the services by running the command `npm install`.

 <br/>
-For frontend, you have to install and start the frontend serve:
+For frontend, you have to install and start the frontend server:

 ```bash
 cd frontend